 The LogRhythm platform enables your organization to meet many SOC 2 guidelines by collecting, managing, and analyzing log data.
 LogRhythm AI Engine (AIE) rules, alarms, reports, investigations, and general SIEM functionality also help your organization satisfy certain IT security elements outlined by SOC 2.

 LogRhythm understands that organizations may be at different points of compliance maturity; the SOC 2 Controls module is intended to assist organizations in implementing a baseline level of security controls, as is consistent with the intention of Implementation Group 1 of the SOC 2 Controls framework.
 The SOC 2 Controls module is focused on the Control Recommendations traditionally used for baseline best practice purposes.
-LogRhythm supports some SOC 2 recommendations and decreases the cost to meet others through pre-built content and functionality.
+LogRhythm supports some SOC 2 recommendations and decreases the cost of meeting others through pre-built content and functionality.
 Using advanced LogRhythm functionality such as NetMon, TrueIdentity, SysMon, Threat Research content, and Case Management may enhance pre-built content to better support an organization's compliance efforts.

 IT environments consist of heterogeneous devices, systems, and applications, all reporting log data.
 Millions of individual log entries can be generated daily, if not hourly.
 The task of organizing this information can be overwhelming.
 Additional recommendations to analyze and report on log data render manual processes or homegrown remedies inadequate and cost-prohibitive for many organizations.
 LogRhythm delivers log collection, archiving, and recovery across the entire IT infrastructure and automates the first level of log analysis.
 Log data is categorized, identified, and normalized for easy analysis and reporting.
 LogRhythm’s powerful alerting capabilities automatically identify the most critical issues and notify relevant personnel.
-The SOC 2 Controls module and associated reporting package works out of the box with some level of customization available.
+The SOC 2 Controls module and associated reporting package work out of the box with some level of customization available.
 Utilizing the SOC 2 Controls module assists in building and maintaining a sound compliance program.